joaovictor09/Todo-App-React/README.md

 ## 💻 Sobre:

-O aplicativo se baseia no famoso app de gerenciamento de tarefas, todo.
+O aplicativo se baseia no famoso app de gerenciamento de tarefas, To do list.

 ---